About Peace Amid & After Trauma

 About our founder

-My background is as an international trauma and resilience trainer and a Licensed Professional Counselor (LPC).
-I specialized in helping individuals and communities who’ve experienced trauma find ways to move toward healing, justice, and peace.
+I'm an international trauma and resilience trainer and a Licensed Professional Counselor (LPC).
+I help individuals and communities who’ve experienced trauma find ways to move toward healing, justice, and peace.
+Right now, I'm applying these skills to the climate emergency, a collective trauma that impacts us all.

 I spent nearly three decades living and working around the world: